fcavallarin/wirebrowser/docs/BDHS-Origin-Trace.md

 - user-land logic boundaries,
 - places where values are typically created or transformed.

+Unlike traditional linear stepping, BDHS does not attempt to follow every instruction or every async boundary.
+Instead, it uses semantic step-out execution: it pauses only at meaningful user-land function boundaries, creating a sparse but highly informative temporal timeline.

+Even though BDHS issues step-out commands sequentially, it does not produce a linear execution trace.
+Traditional stepping tries to follow the real instruction flow, including async jumps and framework internals.
+BDHS instead samples only meaningful user-land boundaries, creating a sparse, semantic timeline rather than a faithful step-by-step trace.

 ---

 ## 2.2 Snapshot Capture & Search